flotiq/flotiq-docs/docs/API/media-library.md

     `image/1920x0/_media-5472384.jpg` will choose a photo with a width of 1920px and a proportional height of id `_media-5472384`, the file will be JPG.
 The extension must match the original extension of the uploaded file.

 Flotiq automatically scale images and save them for future, faster use, if the size requested by the user does not yet exist.

-## Additional notes

-We've changed the upload process during Flotiq evolution.
-Below you can see docs about old, deprecated upload process:

-???
-"Deprecated, old, "two steps" way"

-    The process of uploading files to the media library consists of two steps:

-    1. Upload the file to `/api/media` endpoint (via a `POST` request).
-The response will be a JSON payload with information about the created entity.

-    2. Next step is to create Content Object passing data from step 1. (id, size, type, etc.) with Content Type Definition of `_media` type to the `/api/v1/content/_media`  endpoint.

-    Saving the `_media` type object can only take place after the file has been saved on the server.
-At that point, the object identifier is assigned.
-The `id` property is unique, final and immutable and is used to create the URI of the uploaded object.

 [Register to start storing your files](https://editor.flotiq.com/register.html){: .flotiq-button}